Dear Recyclebank: Can you recycle markers and pens? – Julie L.

 Whether your hauler accepts pen- and marker-plastic or not, when it comes to writing utensils, the two Rs before recycle — Reduce and Reuse — are extra important.

 Maybe we don’t need as many pens in our lives.
 It’s nice to have a pen handy, but do you need an eight pack?
 Probably not.
-Art or stationary stores usually sell writing and drawing utensils individually.
+Art or stationery stores usually sell writing and drawing utensils individually.
 Just get one or two good ones and keep them in a specific place, so they don’t get lost.

 Make your writing utensils last.
 If you store your pens tip down (instead of tip up), the ink will flow by gravity to make sure you get every last drop.
 Heating a ballpoint with a lighter will loosen a gunk buildup.
 For markers, you can rehydrate the tips with vinegar.